inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

 - The first one is the original packet, which contains the full frame size/content and carries the prediction that the frame transmission will go through uninterrupted.
 - The second one is sent at the time the decision is made inside the node that the frame is going to be preempted.
 At that time, the node computes the truncated frame and the remaining transmission time, taking into account that at least the current octet and FCS need to be transmitted, and there is a minimum frame size requirement as well.
 The packet represents the size/content of the truncated frame, including FCS.
-- In the current implementation, the Ethernet model also sends an explicit end-transmission update, with zero remaining transmission duration and identical frame size/content as the previous one.
-This would not be strictly necessary, and may change in future INET releases.
+- In the current implementation, the Ethernet model also sends an explicit end-transmission update with zero remaining transmission duration and identical frame size/content as the previous one.
+This would not be strictly necessary and may change in future INET releases.

 The above packets are distinguished using name suffixes: ``:progress`` and ``:end`` are appended to the original packet name for transmission updates and for the explicit end-transmission,